GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 **Chakra Sealing Strike**
 You spend 1 ki to perform a *magical* unarmed attack against a creature as an action, gaining a bonus to the attack result equal to your [Body] bonus for the purpose of determining if it is a critical hit.
 If that creature is casting a spell, you perform a counterspell check against them, even if you do not know the spell.

+**Critical Overload**
+The user spends 2 ki as an action to eplode outward with uncontrollable force.
+At the end of the next phase, everything within a number of yards equal to the user's level subject to a ki attack.
+The user continues to overload themselves with energy, preventing them from taking any actions, reactions, or movement.
+At the end of each phase, the explosion expands outwards a number of yards equal to the user's remaining ki.
+The user's ki is then reduced by 1 and an attack is inflicted on everything within the explosion (including the user).
+If the attack roll is even, it is a ki attack.
+If the attack roll is odd, it is a necrotic attack.
+The explosion will continue to expand until the user becomes incapacitated or dies.
+Anytime the user is wounded while the explosion continues, it inflicts an additional attack against everything else in the explosion.
+User is vulnerable during this time and for a number of hours afterwards equal to the number phases the explosion lasted.

 **Cruel Strike**
 The user spends 4 ki as an action or reaction to hurl a ball of energy at a foe within a number of yards equal to their level, inflicting a ki attack, and then perfoms a movement.